Joshua-McGee/doks/Overview.md

 ![System architecture diagram outlining Agenda's connections and core components.
 The client connects to the business logic layer, which handles connections with external sources and Agenda's data warehouse](images/overview-system-architecture.png)

 Agenda connects to several external scheduling applications and meeting platforms to ingest user meeting data.
-External meeting data is streamed into Agenda for processing and is used to update the meeting data set for a given user profile.
+External meeting data is streamed into Agenda for processing, and is used to update the displayed schedules for each user profile in real time.
 Meeting information for each user is stored and used to update availability when scheduling new meetings with teams.
-The availability of external meeting information from connected sources allows Agenda to suggest the most appropriate meeting times based on each team member's separate schedules.
+By making external meeting information available through connected sources, Agenda can suggest the most appropriate meeting times based on each team member's separate schedules.

 At a high level, Agenda is comprised of the following major components: